 Kuromame beans are one of the important osechi ryori items.
 Just like many other beans’ cooking method in Japan, they are stewed with sugar.
 However, unlike adzuki beans, kuromame beans are handled more carefully.
 Properly cooked kuromame beans are big, plump, shiny, black, soft, unbroken without wrinkles.

 Americans may not be familiar with kuromame beans, but they are actually special soy beans with black skin.
 They can be found at Asian grocery stores, as Chinese, Koreans, as well as Japanese eat them.
-Kuromame beans were believed to deflect evil in Japan.
+Kuromame beans were believed to deflect evil spirits in Japan.

 I heard that some Japanese in the U.S. use black turtle beans instead of kuromame beans.
 If I can use black turtle beans, which are sold almost any grocery stores in the United States, it’s convenient and more economical.

 So I conducted an experiment to cook those two kinds of beans using exactly the same recipe, and the same equipment.
 I bought a 1lb bag of kuromame beans at a Chinese grocery stores.
 As I was concerned with a lot of agricultural problems in China, I bought the one with a USDA organic mark on it.
 A 1lb bag of black turtle beans are from my neighborhood grocery store.

 I soaked both of them overnight, and cooked in the way as I would cook kuromame beans in Japan.
 I used the same amount of water, the same amount of sugar using the same pot.
 I checked the tenderness of the beans time to time, and stopped cooking when I determined the beans are soft enough.

 See the picture on the right.
 Black turtle beans are on the right, and kuromame beans are on the left.
 Even though I can observe slight differences, they look almost the same.
 I tasted both, and I also asked my husband to try them both.